The Sphinx

 As kings rise and ever fall.

-Within my heart a lion’s delight,
+Within my heart a lion’s might,

 A serpent’s eye burning bright.

-Eternal love and mighty power
+Devoted love and sovereign power

 Guide my steps, hour by hour.